Occasion, on 21st October 1899, of the devastating charge by the 5th Lancers

 War: The Boer War

-Place: Northern Natal in South Africa
+Place of the Battle of Elandslaagte: Northern Natal in South Africa

-Combatants: British against the Boers
+Combatants at the Battle of Elandslaagte: British against the Boers

-Generals: Major General French and Colonel Ian Hamilton against Commandant Kock.
+Commanders at the Battle of Elandslaagte: Major General French and Colonel Ian Hamilton against Commandant Kock.

 In the months before hostilities the Boer commandant general, General Joubert, bought 30,000 Mauser magazine rifles, firing smokeless ammunition, and a number of modern field guns and automatic weapons from the German armaments manufacturer Krupp, the French firm Creusot and the British company Maxim.
 The commandoes, without formal discipline, welded into a fighting force through a strong sense of community and dislike for the British.
 Field Cornets led burghers by personal influence not through any military code.
 The Boers did not adopt military formation in battle, instinctively fighting from whatever cover there might be.
 Most Boers were countrymen, running their farms from the back of a pony with a rifle in one hand.
 These rural Boers brought a life time of marksmanship to the war, an important advantage further exploited by Joubert’s consignment of smokeless magazine rifles.
 Viljoen is said to have coined the aphorism “Through God and the Mauser”.
 With strong field craft skills and high mobility the Boers were natural mounted infantry.
 The urban burghers and foreign volunteers readily adopted the fighting methods of the rest of the army.